Brazilian Top Team: Rivalry with Chute Boxe

 BTT maintains an intense rivalry with Brazilian mixed martial arts stable Chute Boxe, which is descended from a Muay Thai lineage.
-BTT traces its lineage to the Brazilian Jiu Jitsu of Carlson Gracie.
+BTT traces its lineage to the Brazilian jiu jitsu of Carlson Gracie.
 The most storied chapter of this rivalry was reached at the apex of each team's success in PRIDE FC.
 Chute Boxe was comprised, at the time, of such fighters as Wanderlei Silva and Shogun Rua, and former UFC Middleweight Champion Anderson Silva.

-BTT consisted of top fighters such as Ricardo Arona, former UFC Middleweight Championship holder Murilo Bustamante, the Nogueira Brothers, Vitor Belfort, Allan Goes, Mario Sperry, and former WEC Middleweight Champion Paulo Filho.
+BTT consisted of top fighters such as Ricardo Arona, former UFC Middleweight Champion Murilo Bustamante, the Nogueira Brothers, Vitor Belfort, Allan Goes, Mario Sperry, and former WEC Middleweight Champion Paulo Filho.
 Competition between the two teams was not limited to Pride FC matches.
 Bouts between fighters of the two camps took place in Brazil, Portugal, the U.S., and other parts of the world on a regular basis.

 Locations

 In April 2000 BTT inaugurated a new center in Brazil for training professional fighters in mixed martial arts.
-It provides teachers of Muay Thai, boxing, wrestling, mixed martial arts and Brazilian Jiu-Jitsu.
+It provides teachers of Muay Thai, boxing, wrestling mixed martial arts and Brazilian Jiu-Jitsu.